Magento vs Shopify: ECommerce Platforms Comparison

 The Marketplace also offers 13 free Magento themes, and a larger number of paid themes starting from just $1.

 If the Marketplace themes aren’t quite right for your store, or if you want something truly unique, then you should contract with an ecommerce agency.
-This is also the best way to surprise your customers with custom features.
+This is also the best way to surprise your customers with custom features - a great point in Shopify Magento comparison.

 Related article: 5 Tips for Magnificent eCommerce Website Design